LinuxLibrary/perl/notes/01-Intro.md

 - In PERL for printing anything we need to use `print` statement.
 - It is very important to terminate each statement with a semi-colon `;`.
 - We will be using some quotes might be single or double as per our requirement and these works as same like in ***Bash***
+- After shebang it would be a good practice to use `-w` option which will prints the warning messages on the screen.